zigbee-alliance/distributed-compliance-ledger/docs/how-to.md

   Example: `dclcli tx pki add-x509-cert --certificate="----BEGIN CERTIFICATE----- ......" --from=jack`

+##### 3. Revoke an intermediate or leaf X509 certificate
+ Can be done by the certificate's issuer only.

+ Command: `dclcli tx pki revoke-x509-cert --subject=<string> --subject-key-id=<hex string> --from=<account>``

+  Flags:
+    - subject: `string` - certificates's `Subject`.
+    - subject-key-id: `string` - certificates's `Subject Key ID` (hex-encoded uppercase string).
+    - from: `string` - Name or address of private key with which to sign.

+  Example: `dclcli tx pki revoke-x509-cert --subject="CN=dsr-corporation.com" --subject-key-id="8A:E9:AC:D4:16:81:2F:87:66:8E:61:BE:A9:C5:1C:0:1B:F7:BB:AE" --from=jack`

 ## Vendor Instructions

 ##### 1. Publish an intermediate or leaf X509 certificate(s) to be used for signing X509 Certificates for every Device